 ANLER MOREJON - Occupation: Lead Pastor.
-Age: 47.
+Age: 48.
 Re-Appointed to a third term in 2022, term expires 2026.
 Mr. Morejon has been an active member of the BIC family since 1991.
 He previously served as an officer of the Southeast Conference Board of Directors.
 Mr. Morejon is now the liaison between the Southeast Conference churches and the Foundation for all loan requests.
 Mr. Morejon currently serves as the lead Pastor for Zion Church BIC.
 Mr. Morejon is also the president of Divine Consulting, a firm specializing in the House of Worship market focusing on the areas of Audio-Visual and Organizational Management.
-Mr. Morejon holds a bachelor's degree in Business Administration (Management) from Florida International University and a Masters in Theological Studies from Houston Baptist University.
+Mr. Morejon holds a bachelor's degree in business administration (Management) from Florida International University and a master's in theological studies from Houston Baptist University.
 His business address is 431 Grantham Road, Mechanicsburg, PA 17055.

 JEREMY L. SPEAR - Occupation: Executive Director.
-Age: 55.
+Age: 56.
 Appointed to first term in 2022, term expires in 2026.
-Mr. Spear has served as Executive Director of Roxbury Camp and Conference

-Center since 2011.
+Mr. Spear has served as Executive Director of Roxbury Camp and Conference Center since 2011.
 Prior to 2011, he served as Youth Pastor in Michigan.
 Mr. Spear attended Hobe Sound Bible College.
 His business address is 431 Grantham Road, Mechanicsburg, PA 17055.

 WILLIAM G. STRAUSBAUGH - Occupation: Retired.
-Age: 66.
-Appointed in 2019, term expires 2023.
+Age: 67.
+Re-Appointed to a second in 2023, term expires 2027.
 Dr. Strausbaugh was formerly employed by Messiah University located in Grantham, PA as Vice President for Information Technology and Associate Provost Emeritus.
 In addition to his service on the BIC Foundation Board, Bill also serves as an active board member for The Gospel Tide.
-Dr. Strausbaugh previously served as a board member at Mechanicsburg BIC Church, the Susquehanna Regional Conference and the General Conference Board of the BIC U.S. Bill received his Bachelor's degree in Mathematics from Messiah University, a Master of Science degree in Computer Science from Villanova University and his D. Ed. in Higher Education from The Pennsylvania State University.
+Dr. Strausbaugh previously served as a board member at Mechanicsburg BIC Church, the Susquehanna Regional Conference and the General Conference Board of the BIC U.S. Bill received his bachelor's degree in mathematics from Messiah University, a Master of Science degree in Computer Science from Villanova University and his D. Ed. in Higher Education from The Pennsylvania State University.
 His business address is 431 Grantham Road, Mechanicsburg, PA 17055.